-Determine root causes.
-Improving your Net Promoter Score (NPS) involves understanding the root causes of every score.
-But no matter how many questions you ask, or how well they’re designed, you’re unlikely to uncover the root cause every time.
-Rather keep your surveys short and use your closed loop processes to reveal additional information.
+- Determine root causes.
+Improving your NPS involves understanding the root causes of every score.
+But, no matter how many questions you ask, or how well they’re designed, you’re unlikely to uncover the root cause every time.
+Rather keep your surveys short and use your closed-loop processes to reveal additional information.

 What Defines a Good Closed Loop Process?

-Set targets.
+- Set targets.
 Companies that don’t set targets are the slowest to close the loop.
-The faster you close the loop the higher retention rates are, and the better your chance of positively impacting experience.
-Your targets should focus on coverage (the percentage of survey respondents you close the loop with, and the speed of closing the loop).
+The faster you close the loop the higher your retention rates are and the better your chance of positively impacting experience.
+Your targets should focus on coverage (the percentage of survey respondents you close the loop with and the speed of closing the loop).

 The majority of customers don’t set targets, as we discovered in our annual CX benchmarking report.

-But the results clearly showed that without targets, your closed loop speed will be slower.
+But the results clearly showed that your closed-loop speed will be slower without targets.

-Cover a large portion of your customers.
-Automation has its place, especially if you have thousands of responses and limited resources to handle them (i.e. in the B2C space).
+- Cover a large portion of your customers.
 Try automating your feedback through emails or newsletters, explaining what you learned through your survey and what you plan to do or have already done.
 This can help to encourage your non-responsive audience to respond next time.